HiAS7/The-Sauce-Book-Online/_classes/Paladin.md

 weapon (with a minimumbonus of +1).
 The weapon also emits bright light in a 20-foot radius and dim light 20 feet beyond that.
-If the weapon is not already magical, it becomes magical for the duration.\
+If the weapon is not already magical, it becomes magical for the duration.<br/>
 You can end this effect on your turn as part of any other action.
 If you are no longer holding or carrying this weapon, or if you fall unconscious, this effect ends.